Illustration of green butterflies and leaves with the overlay text 'Design 34 Thes'.

 Beyond the borders of the professional world we can see that “design” is something everyone does on a day-to-day basis and by many different kinds of people.
 I hope that this piece of work can inspire and activate people beyond design titles.
 I hope it can create new connections between people from different fields and walks-of-life.
 I hope that it can Shift WHO is doing the design and how the design is being done.

 • The project was started by me, Ida Persson, in a moment of personal transition.
 I was looking to Shift my personal career away from serving corporate growth towards serving communities and planetary florushing.
-I wanted to create a space where designers could collaborate to develop mindsets and methods that could Shift the current state of design in order to aid the transition towards a better tomorrow.
+I wanted to create a space where practitioners could develop mindsets and methods that could Shift the current state of design in order to aid the transition towards a better tomorrow.
 The project is in a constant state of evolution.
-I hope that the perspectives, processes, and purpose of design will be shaped together as a collective.
-Once the perspectives and processes have moved and become part of each and everyone’s of our practices, the project will dissolve.
+I hope that the perspectives, processes, powers, postures, and purpose of design will be shaped together as a collective.
+Once the shifts have moved from abstract concept into lived practices, DesignShifts as a project will dissolve.

 • As we find ourselves in the interrelated crises of climate, food, energy, poverty, and meaning it is important to recognize how the systems, products, and environments that are causing harm today are not broken.
 They are working as they were designed..
 If we want to aid the transition towards a better tomorrow, we must be willing to rethink and redesign our perspectives, processes, and purpose.
 The time is now because tomorrow it will be too late.